The Black Keys: Ohio Players and No Rain, No Flowers (2024–2025)

 In March 2024, the band appeared at SXSW 2024, participating in an onstage interview during a keynote event.
 The documentary film This Is a Film About the Black Keys, directed by Jeff Dupre, debuted as part of the film festival.
 They also performed at SXSW on March 14 and 15.
 A North America arena tour titled the International Players Tour was announced in April 2024, but was suddenly canceled in May.
 The band would announce later the tour would be rescheduled for smaller venues.
 In June 2024, the band split from their managers Irving Azoff and Steve Moir.
 Media speculation questioned if the tour changes and management departure was due to poor ticket sales, which Carney eventually responded to on social media stating "We got fucked.
 I'll let you all know how so it doesn't happen to you.
 Stay tuned."

 In late 2024, the band released the singles "Mi Tormenta" featuring DannyLux and "Stay in Your Grave" featuring Alice Cooper in advance of the deluxe "Trophy Edition" of Ohio Players.
 The band was announced for a show on the "2024 America Loves Crypto Tour" at the Akron Civic Center.
 The booking was criticized by lifestyle magazine GQ due to the tour's relationship to political action committees financing cryptocurrency friendly politicians in the 2024 US elections.
 In a later interview with Rolling Stone the band would explain the details of their 2024 tour cancelation due to poor sales, and justified the crypto show as a way to make some income to compensate the staff who were working on the canceled 2024 tour.
-The band criticized Live Nation Entertainment for monopolistic actions against musicians, and stated a belief the 2024 touring environment was becoming hostile to artists.
+The band criticized Live Nation Entertainment for monopolistic actions against musicians, and stated a belief that the touring environment at the time was becoming hostile to artists.

 During the cancellation of the 2024 tour, the band returned to studio to record the album No Rain, No Flowers, which was released on August 8, 2025, via Easy Eye Sound and Warner Records.
 An accompanying tour for No Rain, No Flowers was also announced, and on February 7, they released the album's first single, "The Night Before".
 A second single, "Babygirl", followed on March 21.
 The third single, the title track, was released on May 16.

+Peaches!
+(2026–present)

+On February 5, 2026, the Black Keys released a cover of "You Got to Lose" by George Thorogood and the Destroyers as the lead single to their third cover album, Peaches!, which released on May 1, 2026.